 What are fleas?

 These tiny pests can use their strong legs to leap horizontal distances of more than 150 times their size!
 This ability allows them to hop from host to host and reproduce rapidly in light of this steady source of blood meals.
-Female fleas are able to produce up to 1,500 or more eggs in their lifetime, meaning that if these biting pests find their way into your home, you could go from a completely flea-free home to dealing with a massive flea infestation within the span of just two or three months!
+Female fleas can produce up to 1,500 or more eggs in their lifetime, meaning that if these biting pests find their way into your home, you could go from a completely flea-free home to dealing with a massive flea infestation within the span of just two or three months!

 Are fleas dangerous?

 Unfortunately, fleas can be dangerous to both us and our pets.
 Not only are fleas known carriers of pathogens that cause tapeworm and bacterial diseases, but they can also cause a lot of itching for you or your pets with their irritating bites.
-Flea bites typically look like small, red bumps on the surface of the skin and are usually rather itchy and uncomfortable.
+Flea bites typically look like small, red bumps on the skin's surface and are usually rather itchy and uncomfortable.
 In addition, if these bites are scratched excessively, it can lead to severe skin infections and painful irritation.

 Why do I have a flea problem?

-Contrary to common belief, you don't actually have to be a pet owner to have a flea problem.
+Contrary to common belief, you don't have to be a pet owner to have a flea problem.
 While it is true that cats and dogs commonly carry fleas into our homes after playing outside, that isn't the only reason you may be having an issue with fleas on your property.
-In addition to our pets, mice, rats, opossums, and other wildlife animals often carry fleas and other parasites onto our properties, and sometimes even right into our homes!
-So if you're dealing with a flea problem in your home or yard and you don’t have any pets, then you may have an underlying rodent infestation on your property that needs to be addressed.
+In addition to our pets, mice, rats, opossums, and other wildlife animals often carry fleas and other parasites onto our properties, sometimes even right into our homes!
+So if you're dealing with a flea problem in your home or yard and you don't have any pets, then you may have an underlying rodent infestation on your property that needs addressing.

 Where are fleas commonly found?